-Complainant takes issue with rulings by the subject judge on complainant's underlying cases, contending that the judge should have construed his pleadings liberally, as required by law.
-These claims are not cognizable as misconduct because they are "directly related to the merits of a decision or procedural ruling."
+Complainant takes issue with the subject judge's ruling denying complainant a mental health evaluation in an underlying criminal matter.
+This claim is not cognizable as misconduct because it is "directly related to the merits of a decision or procedural ruling."
 JCD Rule 11(c)(1)(B).
 As explained in the Breyer Report, this exclusion of matters related to the merits of underlying cases protects the independence of the judges deciding those cases.
 See Breyer Report, App.
 E., ¶ 2.

-Complainant also contends that the judge ruled on some matters in order to prejudice complainant's remaining cases.
-While allegations of bias or improper motive may state a valid claim for misconduct even when related to a judge's ruling, see Commentary to JCD Rule 3, this claim fails because it is completely unsupported.
+Complainant also contends that the subject judge is conspiring with both defense counsel and the prosecution; "forcing" the underlying criminal trial to prevent complainant from testifying in an ongoing civil case; assisting the government with its case against complainant; and preventing defense counsel from doing anything.
+While allegations of improper motive and conspiracy can state valid claims for misconduct even when related to a judge's ruling, seeCommentary to JCD Rule 3, these claims fail because they are completely unsupported.
 The Rules require complainants to support their allegations with "sufficient evidence to raise an inference that misconduct has occurred."
 See JCD Rule 11(c)(1)(D).